Why Pamela Anderson Should've Been That Mortal Woman On Stage In "Interview With The Vampire" IMHO (Warning: Reader's Discretion Is STRONGLY ADVISED)

 I'd want to assume that the directors themselves never saw Snapdragon or The Best of Pamela Anderson.
 If they did then SCREW THEM HARD!
 Seeing those two videos would give them what they wanted for the mortal woman on stage.
 Snapdragon had scenes of her really having the look directors were looking for.
 They could've seen the characteristics that were all to be there one way or another.

 Granted, one could argue about Laure's performance.
 Laure made the mortal woman truly pitiful and frightened for her life.
 Though, isn't Laure a big-time French star?
 Laure had her performance on bigger projects.
-Pamela is more of a prop and the mortal woman was a prop in her role.
+Pamela is more of a prop and the mortal woman is a prop in her role.
 Laure was somehow nothing more than demoted to extra.
 Pamela could've fit the extra role well.
-Laure somehow doesn't deserve to be an "extra" instead of the lead role.
+Laure somehow doesn't deserve to be an "extra" instead of a lead role.
 Laure's acting seems to beat MOST OF THE CAST.
 Laure not only stole the show by getting stripped naked and for having the worst death in the movie.
 It was also for her ACTING.
 She had a Cesar's Award a few years before this film, proving she isn't a sideline actress.
 Rewatching the scene all over again makes me think she didn't deserve to even land on such a short role.
 I felt the role was best left to some random hot Playboy star instead of an award-winning actress.

 There could be this behind the scenes that may have happened all along why she NEVER became the mortal woman (Warning: Read more at your own discretion)